If you want to enable all builtin Pulsar IO connectors in your Pulsar deployment, you can choose to use

 To monitor the status of the BookKeeper cluster deployment, click on the bookkeeper group in the parent pulsar group.

-At this point, 3 bookies should be shown as green, which means that the bookies have been deployed successfully and are now running.
+At this point, 3 bookies should be shown as green, which means that they have been deployed successfully and are now running.

-You can also click into each bookie instance to get more detailed information, such as the bookie running log.
+You can also click into each bookie instance to get more detailed info, such as the bookie running log.

 To display information about the BookKeeper in ZooKeeper, you can visit http://m1.dcos/exhibitor.
-In this example, 3 bookies are under the
+In this example, there are 3 bookies under the

 The Pulsar broker Group